pheanstalk/pheanstalk/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/pheanstalk/pheanstalk/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/pheanstalk/pheanstalk/?branch=master)
 [![Build Status](https://travis-ci.org/pheanstalk/pheanstalk.svg?branch=master)](https://travis-ci.org/pheanstalk/pheanstalk)

+Pheanstalk 5 is a pure PHP8.1+ client for use with [beanstalkd workqueue][1] versions 1.12 and later.
+In 2021 / 2022 it
+was completely rewritten from scratch with the following goals in mind:
+- Fully typed
+- Passing the strict rule set for static analysis using PHPStan
+- Splitting the different roles into separate parts

+Version 5 is still a WIP.

 Pheanstalk is a pure PHP 7.1+ client for the [beanstalkd workqueue][1].
 It has been actively developed, and used in production by many, since late 2008.